 If you’re carrying on luggage with AirTran Airways, be sure to limit your carry-on bag size to no greater than 55 linear inches and meets all TSA rules.
 Otherwise, you’ll be required to check your bag (and pay the appropriate fees).
 There are not any posted weight limits for carry-ons, but keep in mind that you’ll need to be able to lift your baggage into the overhead bins—so it’s not wise to bring anything too heavy.

 How can I avoid overweight and oversized baggage fees?

 Because overweight and oversized baggage fees with AirTran Airways can be quite costly, it’s in your best interest to measure and weigh your bags yourself before your flight.
-You can use a luggage scale to get an accurate reading of the weight of your baggage.
+You can use a luggage scale to get an accurate reading of the weight of your baggage or luggage sets.
 If any of your checked bags will weigh more than 50 pounds, you’ll want to either remove some items or move them into your carry-on.
 Otherwise, you can expect to pay additional fees.